dry914/sam-contracts/README.md

 2. **Porting and Development** - 3 weeks

    Deliverables:
-   - Conversion of Circom circuits to Noir.
+   - Conversion of Circom circuits to Noir (zkMail and SAM).
    - Development of the SAMM Module smart contract.

 3. **Integration and Testing** - 2 weeks